 An interactive map displaying the locations of Xfinity Wi-Fi hotspots is available on Xfinity’s website.
 Here’s a snapshot from downtown Chicago:

 The maps only show Xfinity hotspots associated with commercial subscribers.
-The true number of hotspots is actually much larger since Xfinity has a huge number of residential subscribers.
+The total number of hotspots is much larger since Xfinity has a huge number of residential subscribers.